-The total loans receivable as at March 31, 2019, is \$154,372 (2018 - \$124,407).
-The majority of loans are secured primarily by a first mortgage on a vessel and a security agreement over fishing licenses.
-The maximum exposure to credit risk is the total loans outstanding.
+The total performing loans as at March 31, 2020, is \$191,573 (2019 - \$152,684).
+The majority of loans are secured primarily by a first mortgage on a vessel.
+It is not practical to determine the maximum exposure to credit risk due to the cost associated in determining the fair value of security and collateral security on unimpaired loans.